-Recommendation: Add spatial attributes to the valuation process
+Recommendation: Add spatial attributes to the valuation process.

-The Assessor's office has already determined to follow both of these recommendations.
-It will take at least a year to prototype, test, refine and create models that are production quality.
+The Assessor's Office has determined to adopt both of these recommendations.
+It will take at least a year to prototype, test, refine, and create models that are production quality.
 Therefore, there should be no expectation that regression modeling will be part of the 2025 reappraisal.